 The vision of EQUIP is to equip students for a productive life and effective leadership.
 They do this through offering events such as seminars, workshops, and bringing in guest speakers to further enhance the formal classroom learning experience.
-EQUIP meets most first Wednesdays of the month from 5:00-6:00pm.

 Immunization Policy